AaronCQuinn/twitter-clone-v2/README.md

-# twitter-clone-v2
+# Twitter Clone

 A twitter clone with all the functionality you have come to expect from Twitter.

-Retweeting, liking, pinning, and replying to tweets.
+1. Retweeting, liking, pinning, and replying to tweets.
-Realtime messaging via direct messages, including group chats.
+2. Realtime messaging via direct messages, including group chats.
-Cover photos, profile pictures.
+3. Cover photos, profile pictures.
-Full authentication system.
+4. Full authentication system.